build-server-protocol/build-server-protocol/docs/bsp.md

 #### Scala Test Params

-`ScalaTestParams` is a basic data structure that contains scala-specific metadata for testing Scala targets.
-This metadata is embedded in the `data:
+`ScalaTestParams` contains scala-specific metadata for testing Scala targets.
-Option[Json]` field of the `buildTarget/test` request.
+This metadata is embedded in the `data: Option[Json]` field of the `buildTarget/test` request.

 ```scala
 trait ScalaTestParams {